selketjah/selketjah.github.io/_posts/2018-05-22-adding-fulma.md

 ```

 I like easy, but I also like understanding what exactly I'm doing.
 So I added Fulma manually to an already existing project first.
-I highly recommend that you to this manually at least once.
+I highly recommend that you do this manually at least once.
 Although templates are fantastic things to have and I am very grateful they exist, they prevent you from banging your head against a desk to deeper insights into how Fulma works behind the scenes.

 ## Installing Fulma in an existing project